-If possible, avoid medications and supplements that may thin your blood.
-This includes aspirin, ibuprofen, naproxen, Vitamin E, and fish oil for two weeks before surgery.
+- If possible, avoid medications and supplements that may thin your blood.
+This includes aspirin, ibuprofen, naproxen, Vitamin E, and fish oil for 2 weeks before surgery.

-Do not smoke for two weeks prior to and two weeks after surgery.
+- Do not smoke for 2 weeks prior to and 2 weeks after surgery.
 Nicotine and tobacco smoke delay healing and can result in scarring or infection.

-Arrange to have someone to drive you home from surgery and stay with you for at least 24 hours after the procedure.
+- Arrange to have someone drive you home from surgery and stay with you for at least 24 hours after the procedure.

 The Day of Surgery

 - Do not have anything to eat or drink (even water) after midnight the night before your surgery.

 - Bring your prescription medications to the surgery center.